 Some vacuums come with accessories and attachments that increase the usefulness and versatility of the unit.
-The number of accessories a vacuum comes with shouldn’t be your sole reason for buying it, but attachments like rods, upholstery brushes, hard floor cleaners, and dusting attachments can add value to a device.
+The number of accessories a vacuum comes with shouldn’t be your sole reason for choosing it, but attachments like rods, upholstery brushes, hard floor cleaners, and dusting attachments can add to the utility of a device.

-While there are plenty of basic upright vacuum models available for under $100, for more powerful suction and filtering you should expect to pay over $200.
+For more powerful suction and filtering, you should expect to pay over $200.
 Pricier models usually come with more attachments, are lightweight (despite the power they provide), and feature more efficient filters.

 A vacuum can make your life infinitely easier.
 Unlike a broom and dustpan, it’s far less likely that dust and allergens will escape back into the air during cleaning.
 Vacuuming is usually a quicker process than sweeping, and a vacuum can help you to clean places that are harder to reach.
 Here are a few pointers to help you use your vacuum more efficiently.